dinayrore/movie_lens_api/README.md

-# What To Watch?
+# MovieLens

-The program entitled 'app.rb' is a basic program intended to help users to ...
-The program does the following functions...The program will automatically output...
+To run our application, please visit the heroku link:

 ## Getting Started